khadijahW/Flash028/Cyber-Threat-Hunt.md

 Answer:UpdateHealthTelemetry

+---
-Flag 7 – Process Spawn Chain
+${{\color{Teal}\Huge{\textsf{Flag7: Process Spawn Chain}}}}\$<br>

 Objective:
-Understand the full chain of process relationships that led to task creation.
+- Understand the full chain of process relationships that led to task creation.

 What to Hunt:
-Trace the parent process that led to cmd.exe, and subsequently to schtasks.exe.
+- Trace the parent process that led to cmd.exe, and subsequently to schtasks.exe.

 Thought:
-Illustrates how the attacker leveraged process relationships to implement persistence, providing insight into the execution flow.
+- Illustrates how the attacker leveraged process relationships to implement persistence, providing insight into the execution flow.

 Format:
 parent -> child -> grandchild